FAQ

 We must have received full payment as well as all relevant information and documentation regarding your Tour at least 10 business days before you begin your program.
 A late booking fee will be applied otherwise.

-Visa, MasterCard, AmericanExpress, wire transfers, or direct deposits are all valid forms of payment.
-We use VeriSign Secured to ensure the safety of all credit card transactions.
+Visa, MasterCard, American Express, wire transfers, or direct deposits are all valid forms of payment.

-Winter runs between May and October in Bolivia and it is actually a great time to visit because it is the dry season.
+Winter runs between May and October in Bolivia, and it is actually a great time to visit because it is the dry season.
 For the highlands, it is colder at night, but usually sunny with crystal-clear skies during the day.
 Perfect for trekking and climbing.
 It is also a great time to visit the hot and humid lowlands, which usually run slightly cooler temperatures, but rain is still a possibility.

-The summer runs from November through March and it is the rainy season.
+The summer runs from November through March, and it is the rainy season.
 Despite this, it is still a beautiful time to travel because the Altiplano and mountainsides are briefly transformed into lush grasslands with colorful wild flowers.

 FLIGHTS AND TRANSPORTATION

-International flights are not included in the price of Intense Peru Tours.
+International flights are not included in the price of Intense Bolivia Tours.
 Normally we do not make international flight arrangements for our clients, but we can do so if requested.
 Many of our clients have preferred arranging their international flights online.

 Airport taxes are now included in the price of the domestic and international flights.

-On the occasions you venture out on your own you can move around town using several different modes of transportation.
+On the occasions you venture out on your own, you can move around town using several different modes of transportation.

-If you want flexibility as to your destination or want door-to-door service you can hire either taxis or mototaxis, which are three-wheeled motorcycles with a seat in the back for two people and usually some kind of covering to protect you from the elements.
+If you want flexibility as to your destination or want door-to-door service, you can hire either taxis or mototaxis, which are three-wheeled motorcycles with a seat in the back for two people and usually some kind of covering to protect you from the elements.
 There are no fare-meters in use in Peru.
 You have to discuss your destination with the driver before you get in the vehicle and negotiate how much you are going to pay.
 Prices vary according to the type of vehicle you use, the distance, time of day, city you are in, and whether it is a registered taxi or a free-lancer.
 Ask a local for directions and for a general estimate of how much it should cost to get where you are going before you start negotiating prices with the cab driver.
 We strongly recommend that for personal safety reasons you spend a little more money and hire taxicabs that belong to a company or consortium (you have to call them by phone), or those that have their permits in order (in Lima these are yellow cabs and have a fixed sign that lights up on top of the car).
 Uber and Easy Taxi are available in Peru as well, so you can use those apps.

 MONEY